agtonybarletta/website/content/_index.md

 title: Tony's Website :)
 ---

-Hi!, I am Tony, a software engineer based in Italy.
+I am Tony, a software engineer based in Italy.

-I have a master's degree from [Polytechnic of Turin](http://www.polito.it) and I work as software engineer in the distribution sector.
-I also worked as full stack developer in the banking and healthcase industries.
+I have a master's degree from [Polytechnic of Turin](http://www.polito.it) and I work as software engineer and full stack web developer with Java and Angular.

 My interests includes: web development, GNU/Linux distributions, 3D printing and photography.